-The Hotel Hellion is the bratty little kid that terrorizes the hotel, causing trouble and funny situations along the way.
-Often they are a Spoiled Brat, but they may just be spoiled rascals who in reality are good kids.
+The Hotel Hellion is the bratty little kid that terrorizes the hotel guests and staff, causing trouble and funny situations along the way.
+Often they are a Spoiled Brat because the hotel's owner is likely their parent, but they may just be spoiled rascals on vacation who in reality are good kids.

 - The Trope Maker is Eloise of the Eloise books, which were later adapted into a movie and an animated series.